-I enjoyed Brené Brown’s TED talk so much; I had to read and review her book The Gifts of Imperfection.
+I enjoyed Brené Brown’s TED talk so much, I had to write a review and summary of her book, The Gifts of Imperfection.

 If I were to summarize the 160-page book in one line, I’d say, “Be yourself”, the cheesy adage we know all too well.

 But how do you juggle others’ expectations and who you are?
-You’re used to sacrificing one for the other.
+We might be used to sacrificing one for the other.